Some Remarks on the Erd\H{o}s Distinct Subset Sums Problem: Proofs

 Taking a Fourier transform,

 We split the integral into two regions: $|x| \leq 1/(4a_n)$ and the remaining region.
 Lemma 3 implies that the integral over the first region is $o(2^{-n})$, it remains to analyze the integral over the second region.
-Using again the upper bound on $a_n$
+Arguing exactly as in the proof of Theorem 2, we deduce that